Pumpkin Curry Soup

-In a large pot on medium-high heat, add coconut oil, diced onion, and diced garlic.
+- In a large pot on medium-high heat, add coconut oil, diced onion, and diced garlic.
 Sauté until translucent and slightly golden.1 tbsp oil, 2 yellow onions, 3 cloves garlic

-Reduce heat, and simmer for about 30 minutes.
+- Reduce the heat, and simmer for about 30 minutes.

-Remove from heat and carefully use a stick blender to blend in onions.
+- Remove from the heat and carefully use an immersion blender to blend in onions.
 Blend until smooth.

-Serve in bowls or large mugs.
-Top with creme fraiche or heavy cream.
-Add roasted pepitas.
+- Serve in bowls or large mugs.
+Top with a swirl of creme fraiche or heavy cream.
+Sprinkle with roasted pepitas.

 - Place the entire pumpkin on a baking sheet and place it in the oven.